Snipaste/translations/README.md

 ## Contact

 If you need any help, feel free to [create an issue](https://github.com/Snipaste/translations/issues).
-We will help you.
+I will help you.